FDA Drug Safety Podcast for Healthcare Professionals: Safety update for osteoporosis drugs, bisphosphonates, and atypical fractures

 Atypical subtrochanteric femur fractures are

 fractures in the bone just below the hip joint.
-Diaphyseal femur fractures occur in the long part
+Diaphyseal femur fractures occur in the long part of

-hip and femur fractures overall.
+and femur fractures overall.
 Although it is not clear if bisphosphonates are the cause, these

 unusual femur fractures have been predominantly reported in patients taking bisphosphonates.